jobovy/AST1420/README.md

 ## Lecture slides

-**NOTE THAT THESE CURRENTLY STILL REFER TO THE 2017 VERSION OF THE NOTES, UPDATES WILL BE POSTED SOON**
+**NOTE THAT THESE CURRENTLY STILL REFER TO THE 2017 VERSION OF THE SLIDES, UPDATES WILL BE POSTED SOON**

 * **Week 1**: [slides for week 1](http://astro.utoronto.ca/~bovy/AST1420/slides/L1-AST1420.pdf)